rastangineer/blog/_posts/2020-11-09-linkdumps.md

 * [Git bare repositories for dot files](https://news.ycombinator.com/item?id=11070797)

   Very smart implementacion to version control your dotfiles configurations.
 I tried lots of dotfiles configurations from Internet but I always got confused with so many customizations.
-I decide to create mines starting from scractch.
+I decide to create mines starting from scratch.

 * [Using SSH Keys in Visual Studio Code on Windows](https://www.cgranade.com/blog/2016/06/06/ssh-keys-in-vscode.html)

-  For some reason I always struggle a little bit when Im configuring a new laptop to clone my repos.
+  For some reason I always struggle a little bit when Im configuring my ssh keys with vscode in a new laptop to clone my repos.
 This is the tutorial I always use as a reference.